 Such a mailbox can be a personal mailbox, an Online Archive mailbox or both — you will only need one Veeam license unit per object.

 Consider that OneDrive (without for Business) is an independent storage service and is not supported by Veeam Backup for Microsoft 365.

 - Microsoft SharePoint Online and on-premises Microsoft SharePoint personal sites

-- Shared, resource and group mailboxes
+- Shared, resource, group and public folder mailboxes

 - External SharePoint users

 An external SharePoint user is a user from outside your Microsoft 365 subscription who has access to one or more sites, files or folders.
 External authenticated users are limited to basic collaboration tasks, and external anonymous users can edit or view specific documents if they have specific permissions.